Perception, Control and Hardware for In-Hand Slip-Aware Object Manipulation with Parallel Grippers: Gripper design

 \subsection{Hardware}

-Commercial grippers are generally not designed for in-hand sliding manipulation tasks and often lack accessible low-level force control.
-To address this limitation, we present a high-performance, force-controlled gripper.
-Fig. \ref{fig:gripper_side} shows the side view and overall dimensions, while the construction and internal components are detailed in Fig. \ref{fig:gripper_inside}.
+The gripper is designed to be quasi-direct drive for rapid force control and its overall dimensions be seen in Fig. \ref{fig:gripper_side}, while the construction and internal components are detailed in Fig. \ref{fig:gripper_inside}.
 The electrical components are listed in Tab. \ref{tab:electrical_components}.
-The gripper is powered by a high-torque, low Kv BLDC motor, originally designed for camera gimbals and optimized for operation under stalled conditions.
+The gripper is powered by a high-torque, low Kv BLDC motor, originally designed for camera gimbals and optimized for operation under stalled conditions, e.g. when grasping objects.
 This motor is controlled using FOC based on the SimpleFOC library \cite{simplefoc2022}.
 An encoder, directly attached to the motor output, provides real-time feedback to the FOC algorithm, ensuring constant torque regardless of the rotor orientation.
 The encoder also allows for the calculation of finger position and velocity.
 The motor is driven by a DRV8302 motor driver, with a software-limited maximum output of 1 A at 20V.
-The encoder operates at 5V and connects to the ESP32 microcontroller via a voltage level shifter, offering an effective resolution of 4096 counts per revolution using the ESP32's hardware pulse counters.
+The encoder connected to the ESP32 microcontroller via a voltage level shifter, offering an effective resolution of 4096 counts per revolution using the ESP32's hardware pulse counters.
 The communication between the gripper and a computer is handled over USB serial at 500 Hz, with motor angle data $\theta$ transmitted and target voltage commands $V_t$ received.
 Fig. \ref{fig:Low_level_communication_overview} illustrates the communication pathways, while Tab. \ref{tab:rates} summarizes the system's operational rates.

 { }